deckerweb/toolbar-extras-givewp/README.md

 * Additional Give Toolbar settings submenu item - for WordPress Admin Menu

 ### 👍 More Benefits
 * Non-bloated, already familiar interface (the WP Toolbar)
 * Customizeable: make it pretty with your favorite icons and use custom titles and URLs for the top-level items
-* Get more focused, save mouse travel and scrolling time, be more productive with donation management!
+* Get more focused on your mission, save mouse travel and scrolling time, be more productive with donation management!
 * Perfect for non-profit organisations and private donation campaigns - let the Toolbar work for you!
 * Any items are only loaded when needed
 * Fully internationalized and translateable (but can be disabled if ever needed)